PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 -a` workflow - that way, you can check via `git diff` what the automated changes actually did.

-Note that the "Style linters / pre-commit (pull_request)" part of our Continuous Integration system can and will (metaphorically) shout at you if it finds you didn't apply the linters.
-Also note that the linters' output may vary with version, so, rather than apply `black` and `isort` manually, let pre-commit do the version management for you instead!
+Note that the `pre-commit.ci <https://pre-commit.ci/>`_ part of our Continuous Integration system can automatically apply these fixes for you.
+You will still need to `git pull` the changes, so let your local pre-commit instance do it for you instead!

 Our pre-commit suite can be found in `.pre-commit-config.yaml
 <https://github.com/PlasmaPy/PlasmaPy/blob/master/.pre-commit-config.yaml>`_.